nasa/ziggy/doc/user-manual/datastore.md

 ## The Datastore

-"The Datastore" is a $10 word for an organized directory tree where Ziggy keeps the permanent copies of its various kinds of data files.
+"The Datastore" refers to an organized directory tree where Ziggy keeps the permanent copies of its various kinds of data files.
 These include the actual files of mission data, data product files, and a particular kind of metadata known as "instrument model files."

 As the user, one of your jobs is to define the following for Ziggy: